uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 ## Example 6: GPU Job

 This slurm script shows the execution of Tensorflow job using GPU resources.
 Let us save this script as `gpu.job`.
-The Slurm parameter `--gres=gpu:2` in Line 6, requests for 2 GPUs.
-In Line 8, note that in order to run GPU-based jobs, either the `amperenodes` or `pascalnodes` partition must be used (please refer to our [GPU page](../slurm/gpu.md) for more information).
-Lines 14-15 load the necessary CUDA modules, while Lines 18-19 load the Anaconda module and activate a `conda` environment called `tensorflow`.
+The Slurm parameter `--gres=gpu:2` in line 6, requests for 2 GPUs.
+In line 8, note that in order to run GPU-based jobs, either the `amperenodes` or `pascalnodes` partition must be used (please refer to our [GPU page](../slurm/gpu.md) for more information).
+Lines 14-15 loads the necessary CUDA modules, while lines 18-19 load the Anaconda module and activate a `conda` environment called `tensorflow`.
 Refer to [Tensorflow official page](https://www.tensorflow.org/) for installation.
 The last line executes a python script that utilizes Tensorflow library to perform matrix multiplication across multiple GPUs.

 ```py linenums="1"
 #!/bin/bash